 The boy is saved by Maze, a member of the Guild of Heroes, and becomes an apprentice.
 At this stage of the tutorial, you’ll exercise close combat, ranged combat, as well as magic as the boy goes from childhood to adulthood.

-What I found a bit strange when playing such an open game today is the impossibility to change our character’s appearance from the start or, at least, select his gender.
+What I found a bit strange when playing such an open game today is the impossibility of changing our character’s appearance from the start or, at least, selecting his gender.
 But then again, this is a remaster, not a remake of the 2004 title.